zalky/cues/README.md

 provides two higher-level features:

 1. Processor functions
-2. A minimal DSL to connect processors into graphs
+2. A DSL to connect processors into graphs

 ### Processors <a name="processors"></a>